OIAF’s History

 Canadian Film Institute (CFI) Board of Directors

-Hayley Cooper, Treasurer (Ottawa, joined June 2020)
+Hayley Cooper, Treasurer (Joined June 2020)

-Lauren Brown (Ottawa, joined February 2018)
+Lauren Brown (joined February 2018)

-Patrick Dion (Ottawa, joined May 2018)
+Patrick Dion (joined May 2018)

 The OIAF relies on donations and support from the animation community and animation fans.
 The OIAF is a division of the Canadian Film Institute, a registered charity.
 There are many different ways you can show your support to the OIAF.

-Mandate
+Our Mandate

 The Ottawa International Animation Festival (OlAF) is a unique and accessible space that fosters public appreciation for the art and craft of animation.
 It aims to inspire artistic minds, connect and engage a community and create a transformative experience.
 It fosters the development and growth of local, regional and national animation talent.
 While Canada’s animators and animation companies are among the most creative and successful in the world, the OlAF has been instrumental in helping these artists achieve commercial success and artistic excellence.
 It also provides a forum and a conduit through which artistic vibrancy and commercial expertise can be shared and exchanged among these various communities.